-Nature created a readily available means to nourish infants: Mothers’ breasts.
-As organic this or that is touted and held up as superior, it’s distressing to me to see something truly organic being viewed with so much anxiety or out-and-out hostility.
+Nature’s created a readily available means to nourish your baby: They’re your breasts.
+As organic this or that is touted and held up as superior, I’m distressed to see something truly organic viewed with so much anxiety or out-and-out hostility.

+The expression “Necessity is the mother of invention“ fits into the breastfeeding vs baby formula stand-off.
 Baby formula was created in the late 1800s to address a need.
-Before that wet nurses fed newborn orphans or babies of mothers who couldn’t produce enough breast milk.
-The practice of using wet nurses decreased though with an increased awareness to possible disease transmission.
+Before that, wet nurses breastfed newborn orphans or babies of mothers who couldn’t produce enough breast milk.
+This practice of using wet nurses decreased though with an increased awareness of possible disease transmission.
 In any event, formula use was originally intended for only a small group of babies.

 Big Business Sees a Market…

-Enter potential corporate profit.
-Soon formula was touted as the better, improved, modern way of feeding a baby.
-Society looked on breastfeeding as relegated to the uneducated, poor and/or both.
-ALL mothers want to do the very best for their child.
-Up against an intense pro-formula, marketing campaign what else were they to think?
-Formula was the only choice good mothers would choose!
+Of course ALL mothers want to do the very best for their child.
+When up against such an intense pro-formula, marketing campaign what else were they to think?
+You guessed it: Formula was the only choice for good mothers.
+Enter corporate profit-takers.

-And for many decades, the formula industry had a solid lock on what was considered appropriate for feeding infants.
-As new mothers turned away from breastfeeding, the practice did, indeed, seem to be a thing of the past.
-Years went by and the support system, and knowledge base, that had been passed on from grandmother to mother, generation after generation was at risk of being lost too.
+For many decades, the formula industry had a solid lock on what was considered appropriate for feeding infants.
+Even today, corporations continue to take in large profits.
+When new mothers turned away from breastfeeding, the practice did, indeed, seem to be a thing of the past.
+Consequently, as the years went by, the support system and knowledge base, that had been passed on from grandmother to mother, generation after generation, also risked being lost.

 THE FACTS: Breastfeeding is good for…